 Liggett has no payment obligations under the MSA except to the extent its market share exceeds a base share of 125% of its 1997 market share, or approximately 1.65% of total cigarettes sold in the United States.
-As a result of the Medallion acquisition on April 1, 2002, Vector Tobacco has no payment obligations under the MSA, except to the extent its market share exceeds a base amount of approximately 0.28% of total cigarettes sold in the United States.
+As a result of the Medallion acquisition in April 2002, Vector Tobacco has no payment obligations under the MSA, except to the extent its market share exceeds a base amount of approximately 0.28% of total cigarettes sold in the United States.
 During 1999 and 2000, Liggett's market share did not exceed the base amount.
-Based on published industry sources, domestic shipments by Liggett and Vector Tobacco accounted for approximately 2.2% of the total cigarettes shipped in the United States during 2001 and 2.5% during 2002.
-On April 15 of any year following a year in which Liggett's and Vector Tobacco's market shares exceed their base shares, Liggett and Vector Tobacco will pay on each excess unit an amount equal (on a per-unit basis) to that due during the same following year by the OPMs under the annual and strategic contribution payment provisions of the MSA, subject to applicable adjustments, offsets and reductions.
+According to data from Management Source Associates, Inc., domestic shipments by Liggett and Vector Tobacco accounted for approximately 2.2% of the total cigarettes shipped in the United States during 2001, 2.5% during 2002 and 2.7% during 2003.
+On April 15 of any year following a year in which Liggett's and/or Vector Tobacco's market shares exceed their base shares, Liggett and/or Vector Tobacco will pay on each excess unit an amount equal (on a per-unit basis) to that due during the same following year by the OPMs under the annual and strategic contribution payment provisions of the MSA, subject to applicable adjustments, offsets and reductions.
 In March and April 2002, Liggett and Vector Tobacco paid a total of \$31,130 for their 2001 MSA obligations.
 In March and April 2003, Liggett and Vector Tobacco paid a total of \$37,541 for their 2002 MSA obligations.
-Liggett and Vector Tobacco have expensed \$27,567 for their estimated MSA obligations for the first nine months of 2003 as part of cost of goods sold.
+In June 2003, Liggett and Vector Tobacco reached a settlement with the jurisdictions party to the MSA whereby they agreed to pay \$2,478 in April 2004.
+The settlement resolved Liggett's and Vector Tobacco's claims that they were entitled to a reduction in their MSA payments as a result of market share loss to non-participating manufacturers for payments based on sales through December 31, 2002.
+In April 2004, Liggett and Vector Tobacco also paid a total of \$50,322 for their 2003 MSA obligations.
+Liggett and Vector Tobacco have expensed \$4,728 for their estimated MSA obligations for the first three months of 2004 as part of cost of goods sold.
 Under the annual and strategic contribution payment provisions of the MSA, the OPMs (and Liggett and Vector Tobacco to the extent their market shares exceed their base shares) are required to pay the following annual amounts (subject to certain adjustments):

 Year Amount

-2003 \$6,500,000

 2004 - 2007 \$8,000,000

 2008 - 2017 \$8,139,000

 2018 and each year thereafter \$9,000,000